 Buzz Kill Pest Control does all the work so you don’t have to.
 Simply choose and sign up for one of our pest control service plans.
 There has never been a more effective and convenient method for preventing mosquito bites in your yard.
 You will never again have to spray your kids, your guests, or yourself with messy sprays, repellents or remember to fog your yard before a cookout or outdoor party.

 We specialize in the installation, ongoing service, and refills of automated mosquito control mister systems, and we know every install is different based upon your property layout and unique needs.
 This is why we will send one of our licensed exterminators to your home or business for a free consultation for an automated mosquito misting system.
 The installation of the mosquito mister will consist of a variety of nozzles, tubing, and a controller installed on the property.
-These components and controller will be installed in inconspicuous areas throughout your lawn to eliminate mosquitoes, flies, gnats, and other insects while fitting right in with your family and lifestyle needs.
+These components and controllers will be installed in inconspicuous areas throughout your lawn to eliminate mosquitoes, flies, gnats, and other insects while fitting right in with your family and lifestyle needs.

 The automated mosquito control mist system sprays a very fine mist of pyrethrin through nozzles installed around the perimeter of your yard.
 The mist settles on the grass and landscaping, killing any mosquito that comes in contact with it.
 The system is timed to mist 2 to 3 times a day, early in the morning and early in the evening when mosquitoes are most active and while beneficial insects, like bees and butterflies, are not.
 It also kills or repels other unwanted pests like flies and gnats.
 We offer both tanked and tankless systems which gives us and our customer’s better flexibility for any mosquito infestation or property layout.